-When the days are long, there is more time spent with friends and family.
-Whether it be potlucks, camping or dinner parties, most gatherings are centred around good food.
-In the past, get-togethers meant a time to indulge.
-Now, maybe due to age or experience, it seems the food choices tend to be healthier.
-I try to be conscious of not contributing anything containing refined grains or sugars, as we often get enough of these in our diet unintentionally.
-I wanted to share this gluten-free cracker recipe that I love serving with any dip or spread (like this Low Carb Hummus Recipe with Almonds).
+My favourite way to eat is when sharing food with friends.
+I try to make efforts to not contributing anything containing refined grains or sugars, as we often get enough of these in our diet unintentionally.
+I wanted to share this gluten-free cracker recipe that I love serving with any dip or spread (like this Raw Almond Dip).
 They are surprisingly simple to make and no one will even miss those heavily processed grocery store crackers.

 “Flaxseeds are one of the best sources of lignans, a fibre that has been demonstrated to be cancer-protective.
-Other sources include pumpkin, sunflower, poppy, and sesame seeds, as well as legumes, whole-grains and berries.
+Other sources include pumpkin, sunflower, poppy, and sesame seeds, as well as legumes, whole-grains and berries.”